-If you're over 35 and a smoker, you shouldn't use the pill or any other kind of birth control that contains the hormone estrogen.
-You can use progestin only pills (mini pills) if you're a smoker.
+Smoking and birth control pills don’t always mix.
+If you’re over 35 and a smoker, you shouldn’t use the combination pill or any other kind of birth control that contains the hormone estrogen.
+You can take progestin-only pills (mini pills) if you’re a smoker.

 Also avoid using combination pills if you’ve had any of these health problems:

-Talk with your doctor or nurse about your risks and health problems.
-It will help you decide if the pill is right for you.
+Talk with your doctor or nurse about your health history.
+They’ll help you decide if the pill is right for you.

 What are the risks of birth control pills?

 Even though birth control pills are very safe, using the combination pill can slightly increase your risk of health problems.
-Complications aren't common, but can be serious.
+Complications are rare, but they can be serious.
 These include heart attack, stroke, blood clots, and liver tumors.
 In very rare cases, they can lead to death.
-For the most part, progestin-only pills (aka mini pills) don't have these risks.
+For the most part, progestin-only pills (aka mini pills) don’t have these risks.

 When talking with your doctor about birth control, tell them about any medications you’re taking and any health problems you’ve had.

-There's a very slight chance that you can get pregnant even if you always take the pill as directed.
-But accidentally taking the pill during early pregnancy won't increase the risk of birth defects.
+There’s a very slight chance that you can get pregnant even if you always take the pill correctly every day.
+But if you do get pregnant and accidentally take the pill during the early part of your pregnancy, it won’t increase the risk of birth defects.

-It's important to remember that for most people, the chance of having any of these problems while taking birth control pills is really, really low.
+It’s important to remember that the chance of having any of these problems while taking birth control pills is really, really low for most people.
 In fact, pregnancy is more likely to cause serious health problems than the pill.
-Your doctor or nurse can help you figure out which birth control method will be safest for you.
+Your doctor or nurse can help you figure out which types of birth control will be safest for you.